 Like other chronic diseases, such as asthma or type 2 diabetes, continuous addiction management is required for long-term recovery.
 Using technologies such as magnetic resonance imaging (MRI) and positron emission tomography (PET), medical professionals can see inside the inner workings of the brain, both in an addictive state and without.
 When someone who fights addiction enters a center, receives medication and has access to innovative treatments.
 Addictions focus on alterations in the brain's mesolimbic dopamine pathway, also known as the reward circuit, which begins in the ventral tegmental area (VTA) above the brain stem.

-And perhaps a big, perhaps because addiction experts are divided on this point, the path also figures in “addictions that do not involve drugs”, for example, the compulsive and destructive search to eat, exercise, gamble or have sex.
-Addiction is highly treatable, but that treatment must be based on evidence and scientific best practices.
-Each substance has slightly different effects on the brain, but all addictive drugs, including alcohol, opioids, and cocaine, produce a pleasant surge of the neurotransmitter dopamine in a region of the brain called the basal ganglia; neurotransmitters are chemicals that transmit messages between cells nervous.
-Not everyone who uses substances becomes addicted by this process, but if you're already at risk, this is where the cycle of addiction can begin.
+And perhaps a big perhaps because addiction experts are divided on this point;the path also figures in “addictions that do not involve drugs” for example;the compulsive and destructive search to eat exercise gamble or have sex.
+Addiction is highly treatable but that treatment must be based on evidence and scientific best practices.
+Each substance has slightly different effects on the brain but all addictive drugs including alcohol opioids and cocaine produce a pleasant surge of neurotransmitter dopamine in a region of the basal ganglia.
+Not everyone who uses substances becomes addicted by this process but if you're already at risk this is where cycle of addiction can begin.